 In the Social Security Disability Insurance (SSDI) program, you and your specific family members receive benefits if you worked long enough, recently enough, and paid Social Security taxes out of your income.
 In contrast, the Supplemental Security Income (SSI) program offers benefits to both adults and children who are disabled and have limited income and resources.

-To qualify for benefits, you need to include information in your application that proves your disability prevents you from working.
+To qualify for benefits, you must include information in your application proving your disability prevents you from working.
 The SSA is looking for specific evidence from an acceptable medical source to show the existence of impairment.
 Proving your disability requires documents such as:

 - Recent medical records, including any surgeries or medications